-Another 33 words (2 lines of text) are included under the topic Early Ledyard Notables in all our PDF Extended History products and printed products wherever possible.
+Another 182 words (13 lines of text) are included under the topic Early Ledyard Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Ledyard family moved to Ireland, but this topic is not covered in this excerpt.
-Another 39 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Ledyards were some of the first of the immigrants to arrive in North America: